lsst/schedview/devel_plan/tlbuilder.md

    - `map_colors(column)` - Set the visit column used for color encoding across all scatter panels (default: `"band"`)
    - `add_color_legend()` - Append a dedicated legend figure at the bottom mapping colors to values
    - `add_marker_legend()` - Append a marker legend to the same bottom figure mapping marker shape to visit set name

+3. **Marker assignment** - When multiple visit sets are added without explicit markers, the builder automatically assigns distinct marker shapes:
+   - Uses available Bokeh marker types to ensure visual distinction
+   - Each visit set receives a unique marker from the available pool when possible
+   - If more visit sets are added than available marker types, the system cycles through the available markers
+   - Users can still explicitly specify a marker via `add_visits(marker=...)` to override auto-assignment
+   - Auto-assigned markers ensure clear visual distinction in the legend and on the plots

 3. **Data types supported**:
    - `pandas.DataFrame` with time column (default: `observationStartMJD`)